emberherofangames-jpg/LightMonkey/README.md

 1. Make sure you have **MelonLoader** and the **BTD6 Mod Helper** installed.
 2. Go to the **Releases** section on the right side of this page.
 3. Download the `LightMonkey.dll` file.
+4. Download the 'LightMonkeyBundle.bundle' file.
-4. Drop the `.dll` file directly into your game's `Mods` folder.
+5. Drop the `.dll` file directly into your game's `Mods` folder.
+6. Drop the '.bundle' file directly into your game's 'Mods' folder.
-5. Launch the game and enjoy!
+7. Launch the game and enjoy!

 ---
 *Created by FrostHero*